 China Aid (www.chinaaid.org), Asia Harvest (www.asiaharvest.org), and Voice of the Martyrs (www.persecution.com) provide current information about persecution in China.
 We encourage you to stay informed about—and to intercede for—our Chinese brothers and sisters.
 While we should rejoice that persecution has lessened significantly in some places, let’s be careful not to perpetuate the lie that Christians are no longer persecuted in China.

-(You may also give a financial contribution through EPM.
-100% of designated contributions go directly to the ministry noted.)
+(You may also give a financial contribution through EPM's Persecuted Church fund.
+100% of designated contributions go directly to worthy ministries.)